1968 Stanley Cup playoffs: (E1) Montreal Canadiens vs. (E4) Chicago Black Hawks

 This was the 14th playoff series between these two teams.
 Their most recent series previous to this one was in the 1965 Stanley Cup Finals, which Montreal won four games to three.
 Montreal earned fourteen of a possible twenty points from the ten 1967-1968 regular season matchups between the two teams.

 The Black Hawks could not provide another upset, and lost to the Canadiens in five games, giving Montreal their only defeat of the playoffs.

 (W3) St. Louis Blues vs. (W4) Minnesota North Stars

 St. Louis earned twelve of twenty points in this year's regular season series.

-Ron Schock's goal in double OT, called the "Midnight Goal" by many hockey fans, gave the Blues the series and sent them to the Stanley Cup Final.
+Ron Schock's goal in double OT, called the "Midnight Goal" by many hockey fans, gave the Blues the series and sent them to the Stanley Cup Finals.

 Finals

-The Montreal Canadiens advanced to their fourth consecutive Stanley Cup Final, having won the championship in 1965 and 1966.
+The Montreal Canadiens advanced to their fourth consecutive Stanley Cup Finals, having won the championship in 1965 and 1966.
 The St. Louis Blues beat out the five other teams also playing in their inaugural season to reach the Final.
 Montreal earned seven of eight points in this year's regular season series.

 Blues coach Scotty Bowman, a long-time member of the Canadiens organization was unable to spur the Blues to an upset.
 The Canadiens, led by Jean Beliveau and Henri Richard swept the series in four games.